xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

   to always use pure function and use algebraic effect to encode true effect.

+  But we also see the phrase "stimulus to action", which implies a reactive system:

+  - Casual model with uncertainty;
+  - Dynamic system with feedback loop;
+  - Propagator model where information in a variable's can be accumulated in a lattice.

+  We used to study pure functions instead of reactive systems, because it is simple to do so, and we do not yet understand the logic of reactive system well.

 To see what this principle leads to, consider in the light of it such a doctrine as that of transubstantiation.